KnapsackPro/docs.knapsackpro.com/_posts/2021-03-01-best-heroku-add-ons-for-ruby-on-rails-project.md

 ## Heroku add-ons

-Here it is, a list of my favorite Heroku add-ons and why I choose them for my Ruby on Rails projects hosted on Heroku.
+Here it is, a list of my favorite Heroku add-ons from Heroku Marketplace and why I choose them for my Ruby on Rails projects hosted on Heroku.

 ### Heroku Scheduler